 ONLINE REPUTATION MANAGEMENT

 And that brings us to an important aspect of managing customer disappointment or dissatisfaction, which is to listen, be sensitive, aware, and attuned.
 Often, brands neglect the fact that a customer who has brought the product can be a great ambassador or a disgruntled troll.
 Managing the experience after the sale is as important as managing the expectations during the purchase.
 Brands that look at the complete lifecycle of customer management tend to do much better.
-For instance, reviews by verified customers on online emarts like Amazon or Flipkart can make or break for a sale from a prospective customer
+For instance, reviews by verified customers on online e-marts like Amazon or Flipkart can make or break a sale for a prospective customer

 Sudish Balan, chief business officer, Tonicmedia Worldwide, works with many brands crafting their advertising and marketing strategies.
 According to him, managing the customer post-purchase is much more critical than before the sale.
 “A customer who has purchased a product knows much more details about a product than a one that is planning.
 He or she is privy to the various features of the product, the sales and after-sales service, the supply-chain and so on.
 Therefore a verified customer’s voice holds much more weightage since they have invested in the product.
 A good brand is one that is conscious of that fact,” he states.